Health Insurance Portability and Accountability Act (HIPAA)

 - We may tell you about health-related benefits or services.

 Fundraising Activities: We may contact you as part of a fund-raising effort.
+You have the right to opt out of fundraising activities.

 Research: We may use and disclose information about you for research purposes.
 All research projects are subject to a special approval process.
 You will almost always be asked for your permission before your information is provided.